voxpupuli/puppetboard/README.md

 ## Installation

-Puppetboard is packaged and available on PyPi.
+Puppetboard is packaged and available on PyPI.

 ### With Puppet module